tonu1990/Pi5_App_Model_CD_pipeline/README.md

  **1.the final model (.ONNX format) after model training and validation has to be made available to Github release** for deploying the model to Pi5.

+ **2.the Model directory (the directory name at Pi where the .ONNX model and its related files will be stored) must be defined in .env file of the project teamplate.
+Bu default it is set as opt/edge/models in .env**

 **2.the following Model directories must be present in Raspberry Pi opt/edge/models ,/opt/edge/models/models ,/opt/edge/models/manifests** - this step explained later.

 Please read the readme file under Model_dev section for specific points to keep in mind when you are trianing your model.